Shontelle: 2009–2010: No Gravity

-2011–present: Move to Republic Records and upcoming third studio album
+2011–present: Move to Republic Records, Boomerang, and Tokyo Nights

 Shontelle played at GUMBO @ The Canal Room in New York City on 15 July 2011, where she revealed news about an upcoming single and third studio album.
 It was also revealed that she had departed from Universal Motown and had joined Universal Republic.
 The lead single from the upcoming album is called "Reflection" and it premiered on SoundCloud in September 2011.
 Songs from the album were expected to be previewed at Shontelle's birthday bash.
 Amongst those confirmed to be working on the album were Rockwilder, Tony Kanal, and The Runners.
 A restructure at Universal Music Group meant that Motown Records was separated from Universal Motown Republic Group and merged with The Island Def Jam Music Group.
 Universal Republic was shut down and all of the artists on the label were transferred to the newly revived Republic Records.
 Shontelle is now recording for Republic Records.

 In December 2012, Shontelle confirmed that "Put Me on Blast" would be the lead single from her upcoming third studio album, and that she had already filmed the music video for the single in Los Angeles.
 Her third album was scheduled for release in 2013, but never materialized, and no future dates have been announced.

 On 4 November 2017, she performed and was a guest judge in Miss Earth 2017 held in Manila.
 In 2021, Shontelle will co-star in the Amazon Prime film Joseph and also signed with Shakir Entertainment Management in New York City for television and film.

 On 14 March 2020, Shontelle released her promo single "Remember Me" as an introduction into her new era.
 On 9 April 2021, Shontelle collaborated on the single "Let You Go" with Supasoaka and Arpad.

 On 29 October 2021, Shontelle released the lead single "Sanctify" off her upcoming untilted EP.
 On 14 January 2022, Shontelle released the single "Be the One" as the second single from the EP.
 Shontelle released the promotional single "No More" as the Metheors Theme Song, on 14 March 2022.
-On 27 May 2022, Shontelle released her EP titled "Boomerang" which includes the new songs "Boomerang" and "Live It Up" as well as remixes and acoustic mixes.
+On 27 May 2022, Shontelle released her EP titled Boomerang which includes the new songs "Boomerang" and "Live It Up" as well as remixes and acoustic mixes.
+On July 11, 2024, Shontelle released her third studio album, Tokyo Nights.